Thailand: Chiang Mai to Bangkok by Train

 After ten hours the carriage windows had steamed up and it was hard to see any rice fields or our much anticipated arrival into Hua Lamphong Station in Bangkok.

+And the floor was littered with snacking debris and spilled fish heads.
 The air was filled with the sounds of incessant snoring and the awful smell of putrid wafts from the toilet.

 Scarfs over our noses against the awful wafts from the toilet